YingqingHe/ScaleCrafter/CONTRIBUTING.md

    git checkout -b your-branch-name
    ```

-   Choose a descriptive branch name that describes to your work.
+   Choose a descriptive branch name that describes your work.

 4. **Contribute Like a Pro**